waldyrious/economics-of-package-management/essay.md

 When I initially knew I wanted to start talking about this problem in public, instead of in corners with friends, I thought I'd be fighting an uphill battle.
 The VC-funded package management company was beloved, and my work was one of the reasons why.
 I had participated in this whole rise to prominence— I made it possible.
 I stood on stage in front of you all and parroted that marketing message.
 What I meant by it was, "I, C J Silverio, feel affection for you all," and that was true.

 Now I don't think anybody can stand up in front of you and say "npm loves you" without being yelled at. npm has burned all of its goodwill over the last few months.
-It didn't have to happen-- it was a choice made by the people who run the company.
+It didn't have to happen— it was a choice made by the people who run the company.
 They made that choice, though, and they doubled-down on it, and here we are.

 How did that happen?
 Why did the cuddly wombat get set on fire?
 Let's move our story forward, shall we?